robotology/blocktest/README.md

 ```

 ## 7.3.
 Examples
-Tests and example are present in the folder test.
+Tests and examples are present in the folder test.

 # 8. Test execution